cmcfarlane/social/Archer-Culture-Agency.md

 Note: the is a second trilogy that elaborates on these themes in the context of reflexivity as constitutive of the late modern experience: *Structure, Agency, and the Internal Conversation* (CUP, 2003), *Making Our Way Through the World: Human Reflexivity and Social Mobility* (CUP, 2007), and *The Reflexive Imperative in Late Modernity* (CUP, 2012).

+Note: at conclusion of second chapter, it remains unclear as to what specifically is meant by "culture," especially in comparison to "social" or "structure."
+Presumably, positive content--along with analytical concepts or "units"--will be introduced following the negative critique conflationism.

 Preface
 ---